andysmart/Timberjack/README.md

 ##Usage

-Nice and easy, just register when your app loads, and Timberjack will monitor and log any requests you make via `NSURLSession` or `NSURLConnection`.
+Nice and easy, just register when your app loads, and Timberjack will monitor and log any requests you make via `URLSession` or `URLConnection`.

 ````swift
 import UIKit